 Groundbreaking and Site Dedication:28 October 2017 by Walter F. González

-Total Floor Area:10,042 square feet
+Total Floor Area:10,396 square feet | 966 square meters

 - "New Temples Announced: Abidjan, Ivory Coast (Côte d’Ivoire); Port Au Prince, Haiti; Bangkok, Thailand," The Church of Jesus Christ of Latter-day Saints News Release, 5 Apr.
 2015.

 - Marianne Holman Prescott, "Groundbreaking Held for Port-au-Prince Haiti Temple," Church News, 2 Nov.
 2017.

 - "First Haitian Temple Is Dedicated," The Church of Jesus Christ of Latter-day Saints News Release, 1 Sept.
 2019.